EBITDA

 What is EBITDA margin?

-EBITDA margin is a financial metric that expresses a company's EBITDA as a percentage of its total revenue.
-It is a key indicator of a company's profitability and operating efficiency, providing insights into how well a company is generating earnings from its core operations.
-The formula for calculating EBITDA margin is as follows:
+The EBITDA margin measures a company's profitability and operating efficiency by expressing EBITDA as a percentage of total revenue.
+It indicates how effectively a company generates earnings from its core operations.
+The formula for calculating this margin is as follows:

 EBITDA margin = (Total revenue/EBITDA) × 100